-- Industrial policy refers to government efforts to support particular industries that are considered strategically important, such as manufacturing.
+- Industrial policy refers to government efforts to support particular industries that are considered strategically important, such as semiconductors.

 - It has been employed in many countries, including the United States, though it fell out of favor in the 1980s.
 Some experts warn that, done poorly, it can backfire.

-As the United States confronts a series of challenges—the COVID-19 pandemic, global supply chain instability, climate change, and the rise of China foremost among them—there is renewed debate about the role of industrial policy, or government support for particular industries that are deemed strategically important.
+As the United States confronts a series of challenges—climate change, global supply chain instability, and the rise of China foremost among them—experts are again debating the role of industrial policy, or government support for industries that are deemed strategically important.

 To its supporters, a new U.S. industrial policy is essential to respond to China’s state-led development, secure a supply of critical materials and products, and develop technologies that could preserve the planet.
 They point to the use of industrial policy not only in China, but also in countries such as Germany, Japan, and South Korea, as well as its historical use in the United States.
 To critics, such a policy inevitably distorts the free market and rewards companies not for the quality of their products and services but for their skill at lobbying lawmakers.
-President Donald Trump upended the Republican Party’s traditional stance on trade and economic policy, while President Joe Biden has overseen the passage of major industrial policy legislation, including the CHIPS and Science Act and the Inflation Reduction Act.
+President Donald Trump upended the Republican Party’s traditional stance on economic policy by imposing new barriers to trade, while President Joe Biden has overseen the passage of major industrial policy legislation, including the CHIPS and Science Act and the Inflation Reduction Act.

 What is industrial policy?

-Industries often included are those with heavy manufacturing or that have military applications, such as aerospace, semiconductors, and shipbuilding.
+Industries often included are those with heavy manufacturing or that have military applications, such as aerospace, semiconductors, and electric vehicles.
 Policy measures could be protective tariffs or other trade restrictions, direct subsidies or tax credits, public spending on research and development (R&D), or government procurement (goods and services, such as military equipment, that the government buys).
 “It’s about the government putting a thumb on the scale, rather than just assuming that market outcomes are going to produce the maximum benefit,” says CFR’s Edward Alden.